History of Aliyah Boston in Timeline

 Aliyah Boston

-Aliyah Boston is an American professional basketball player, currently a power forward and center for the Indiana Fever in the WNBA.
-Her outstanding performance led to her being unanimously named the 2023 WNBA Rookie of the Year, also earning her the AP Rookie of the Year title.
-Prior to her professional career, she played college basketball at the University of South Carolina.
+Aliyah Boston is a prominent American professional basketball player currently playing for the Indiana Fever in the WNBA and the Phantom of Unrivaled.
+Excelling as a power forward and center, she was unanimously named the 2023 WNBA Rookie of the Year and also earned the AP Rookie of the Year award, highlighting her immediate impact in the league.
+Prior to her professional career, Boston showcased her talents at the University of South Carolina, solidifying her reputation as a top prospect.

 December 11, 2001: Aliyah Boston's Birth